 - Certain medicines

-Some food including: chocolate, certain fruits and nuts, yeast, yeast, MSG, processed meats and pickled foods can be a trigger for migraine.
+Some foods including: chocolate, certain fruits and nuts, yeast, yeast, MSG, processed meats and pickled foods can be a trigger for migraine.
 The chance of migraine increases when a trigger food is combined with other triggers.

 What can I do about triggers?